-Hi, I'm Zhu, a product designer/UX Designer with a hybrid background in design and marketing.
-Because of the diverse experience, I'm good at balancing the user needs and the business goal, which sometimes go against each other in reality.
+Hi, I'm Zhu, a product designer with a hybrid background in design and marketing.
 Transferring to design from a non-design field makes me feel stronger because I own the bonus skillset and mindset out of the design world.
-So far, my design equipment is the human-centered design methodology, storytelling skills, and business thinking.
+So far, my design equipment is the human-centered design methodology, storytelling, and business thinking.

-Other than a designer, I define myself as a professional life tracker.
+Other than being a designer, I define myself as a professional life tracker.
 I have tracked myself and my life for 20 years.
 One proud achievement is taking a photo every day for 11 years.
 Thanks to the experience, I pay more attention to details that seem invisible in life.
 Applying that to design, I'm fascinated by "little big details" that the designs are invisible but smoothing the experience.
-I believe "the best design is no design."

-Writting down my dreams when I wake up for 11 years.
+> Writing down my dreams when I wake up for 11 years

-Digitalizing all my clothes, shoes, handbags, and accessories for 6 years.
+> Digitalizing my clothes, shoes, handbags, and accessories for 4 years

 I buy a cake on every holiday or special day.
 It is my way of celebrating my wonderful life.

 Chinese usually "干杯" when people have meals together.
 It's like the moment when people say "Cheers" in western countries.
 I have captured moments of "干杯" for 11 years because I felt warm and happy in those moments.